DingPang/OCR_CRNN/README.md

 The exploration hand-written data set can be found [here](https://www.kaggle.com/datasets/nabeel965/handwritten-words-dataset).
 However, the folder structure and file names need to be changed for the script to run.

+## Trained model
+The saved model is "my.ckpt", and it can be loaded for testing.